siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 Here are the key advantages of migrating to Shadow DOM components:

-1. **Interoperable**: Shadow DOM provides encapsulation for components, isolating their styles and markup within a dedicated DOM subtree.
+1. **Interoperability**: Shadow DOM provides encapsulation for components, isolating their styles and markup within a dedicated DOM subtree.
 This ensures predictable and maintainable styling, while enabling seamless integration of self-contained and reusable components into various projects without conflicts or interference with existing styles and functionality.

 2. **Improved Performance**: Shadow DOM components have better performance due to the browser's optimized rendering of the encapsulated DOM subtree.
 This results in faster initial rendering and improved overall responsiveness of the components.

 Please note that as part of this migration, some changes may be required in your codebase if you were relying on direct manipulation or styling of our components.
-We recommend reviewing our updated documentation and examples to ensure a smooth transition and take full advantage of the benefits offered by Shadow DOM components.
+We recommend review of our updated documentation and examples to ensure a smooth transition so you can take full advantage of the benefits offered by Shadow DOM components.

-## Preparation of removing bootstrap as dependency
+## Preparation for removing Bootstrap as dependency TODO

 As part of the [Shadow DOM](#shadow-dom) refactoring all components are interoperable.
-Which means that we are no longer depends on any css framework.
-This give us the opportunity to remove bootstrap.
+Therefore we no longer depend on any third party CSS framework.
+This gives us the opportunity to remove bootstrap.
 Which does not mean that bootstrap is a bad or lesser good solution to alternatives like Tailwind.
 We want to give the application developer the chance to chooser there css framework by there own without having conflicts.

 As for now bootstrap is still a part of our library but in future releases we planning to drop bootstrap entirely.